 A Swiss army knife of coding tools.
-Good matrix library, general scientific tools, statistics library, art tools interoperation with everything else - wraps C, C++, Fortran, comes with web servers, HTTP clients, parsers and all the other fruits of a thriving community.
+Good matrix library, general scientific tools, statistics tools, web server, art tools, but, most usefully, interoperation with everything else - It wraps C, C++, Fortran, includes HTTP clients, parsers, API libraries, and all the other fruits of a thriving community.
 Fast enough, easy to debug, garbage-collected.
 If some bit is too slow, you compile it, otherwise, you relax.
 An excellent choice if you’d rather get stuff done than write code.

-Of course, it could be better.
-Clojure is more elegant, scala is more parallelisable, julia prioritises scientific work more highly… But in terms of using a damn-well-supported language that goes on your computer right now, and requires you to reinvent few wheels, and which is transferrable across number crunching, web development, UIs, text processing, graphics and sundry other domains, and does not require heavy licensing costs… this one is a good default choice.
+Of course, it could be better. clojure is more elegant, scala is easier to parallelise, julia prioritises scientific work more highly… But in terms of using a damn-well-supported language that goes on your computer right now, and requires you to reinvent few wheels, and which is transferrable across number crunching, web development, UIs, text processing, graphics and sundry other domains, and does not require heavy licensing costs… this one is a good default choice.

 Python version management for weird sciency distributions